ElvaAdvaya/rhino.inside-revit/docs/pages/_en/beta/guides/rir-rhino.md

 ![]({{ "/static/images/guides/import-3dm-family.jpg" | prepend: site.baseurl }})

-One limitation of a family is that the NURBS geometry.
+One limitation of a family is the NURBS geometry.
 If Revit rejects that NURBS geometry, it will not show up in Revit. most of the time this geometry can be fixed with Rhino with come work.

 When importing into Revit into a family: